dwrobel/flatcam/README.md

 - changed the messages for Units Conversion
 - all key shortcuts work across the entire application; moved all the shortcuts definitions in FlatCAMGUI.keyPressEvent()
 - renamed the theme to layout because it is really a layout change
+- added plot kind for CNC Job in the App Preferences
 - combined the geocutout and cutout_any TCL commands - work in progress

 5.02.3019